kfhermes/DustCast/README.md

 # Installation

-We recommended to install the code in its own environment.
+We recommend to install the code in its own environment.
 Clone this repository, then run in its main directory
 ```
 pip install -e .